sagemath/trac_to_gh/Issue 3684.md

 # Issue 3684: linear algebra -- optimize computation of kernel for matrices over GF(2)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3684

 Original creator: was